parmarraj999/parmarraj999/README.md

 # 💫 About Me:
-I am Full Stack Developer from India
+A Full Stack Developer and App Developer

 ## 🌐 Socials: